Proton AG: Proton Wallet

-Proton Wallet is an open-source cryptocurrency wallet with end-to-end encryption to ensure that no one else has access to the wallet encryption keys.
+Proton Wallet is an open-source Bitcoin wallet with end-to-end encryption.
+The company claims the function to be "self-custodial" where users own their secret keys.

 Proton Authenticator

 Proton Authenticator is an open-source and end-to-end encrypted software-based authenticator.
-When logging into a website or application that supports multi-factor authentication, the user will be prompted for a six-digit one-time password which changes every thirty seconds.
-Proton Authenticator displays the current six-digit code, the next six-digit code, and the remaining number of seconds until the current code expires.
+When logging into a website or application that supports multi-factor authentication, the user will be prompted for a six-digit one-time password which changes every 30 seconds.